lawldotcfg/F1Public/README.md

 ## Credits

 #### gir489
-creater of the darkstorm base
-the noisemaker spam code
+creater of the darkstorm base and the noisemaker spam code

 #### Volvo
-source sdk
+source sdk and
 leaked sdk

 #### Altimor